Arasimnida/Arasimnida/README.md

 I like the moment when it starts to act like it's alive.

 > **⚠️ WARNING**
+>
->   This code is provided for educational and research purposes only.
+>   The code is provided for educational and research purposes only.
 >   You are solely responsible for how you use it.
 >   Test everything in isolated, controlled environments.
 Never deploy outside lab conditions.
 >
 > **Malware is illegal and for nerds.**